Shipyrd/shipyrd/README.md

 ### Add shipyrd as an accessory

 Within your Kamal accessories deploy configuration you'll need to add a new accessory for Shipyrd.
-Swap out the host IP address as well as the traefik host rule in the example below.
+Swap out the host IP address as well as the host in the example below.
 You'll also want to point DNS towards this server unless you already have a wildcard record pointing to your host.

 The accessory configuration requires a few secrets:

-- `SHIPYRD_API_KEY` - Use `rails secret` or `openssl rand -hex 64` to generate one.
 - `SHIPYRD_HOST` - Host where Shipyrd will live.
+- `SHIPYRD_DATABASE_HOST` - If just the MySQL host is set then Shipyrd will attempt to connect to a primary, queue, and cable database on the same host, e.g. `mysql2://root:password@hey-db/primary`.
+If you have separate MySQL databases then you can set the full host for each of these via `SHIPYRD_DATABASE_URL`, `SHIPYRD_QUEUE_DATABASE_URL`, and `SHIPYRD_CABLE_DATABASE_URL`.
 - `SHIPYRD_SECRET_KEY_BASE` - Use `rails secret` or `openssl rand -hex 64` to generate one.
 - `SHIPYRD_ENCRYPTION_DETERMINISTIC_KEY` - Use `rails db:encryption:init` or `openssl rand -base64 32` to generate one.
 - `SHIPYRD_ENCRYPTION_PRIMARY_KEY`- Use `rails db:encryption:init` or `openssl rand -base64 32` to generate one.